 Is 10 Mbps Enough for a Family?

-But it won’t be enough for multiple people working from home and their work requiring loads of dependency on the internet.
+But it won’t be enough for multiple people working from home, and their work requires loads of internet dependency.

 If there are 2 or 3 people in your family and you only use the internet to browse the web and email, then the 10Mbps speed is fast enough for your family.

-On the other hand, if there are more than 5 members in your family and someone is a gamer, while others stream 4K video on multiple devices, play games online, some may have smart IoT appliances, then 10Mbps is not enough.
+On the other hand, if there are more than 5 members in your family and someone is a gamer, while others stream 4K video on multiple devices and play games online, some may have smart IoT appliances, then 10Mbps is not enough.

-You might have to invest more into the speed for your appliances to work efficiently.
+You might have to invest more in the speed for your appliances to work efficiently.